telehelp/telehelp/README.md

  - Client &mdash; handles the user interface

 ### Dependencies
-The following libs needs to be installed
+The following libs needs to be installed for sqlcipher support.
 ```
 sqlcipher libsqlcipher-dev libpython3.6-dev libsqlite3-dev
 ```